 You’re probably thinking, “Yeah, OK.
 But how?”

-Another static application security testing (SAST) tool focusing on software quality and security is Synopsys Static Analysis (Coverity), which reduces risk and lowers overall project cost by identifying critical quality defects and potential security vulnerabilities during development.
-Synopsys Static Analysis also provides accurate and actionable remediation guidance based on patented techniques and decades of research and development—not to mention the analysis of over 10 billion lines of proprietary and open source code.
+Another static application security testing (SAST) tool focusing on software quality and security is Coverity static analysis, which reduces risk and lowers overall project cost by identifying critical quality defects and potential security vulnerabilities during development.
+Coverity also provides accurate and actionable remediation guidance based on patented techniques and decades of research and development—not to mention the analysis of over 10 billion lines of proprietary and open source code.

 Once the foundation is set, identify highly visible applications or those deemed most important by senior leadership.
 From there, it’s time to establish ways in which to harden these applications further.
 Strengthen these business-critical applications by performing architecture risk analysis to identify flaws within system designs or by carrying out penetration testing to eliminate vulnerabilities in server-side applications and APIs.

 As has been the concern throughout, budget is a limiting factor as to how much any firm can do in a given year.
 However, you have some options.
 You can choose either to harden a single application by carrying out a series of security measures to keep it as secure as possible, or to distribute the budget among several applications and work through them at the same pace.

 Many SMBs and enterprises alike are moving to the cloud.
 A key driver of this shift is cost savings.
 Owning and maintaining data centers can get very expensive very quickly.
 The cloud eliminates this issue.